 Implementing these strategies will reduce errors and streamline the process of generating random pairs, making your task both efficient and effective.

-How do I pair an odd number of names?
+How to pair an odd number of names?

 How can I stop the pairs from changing every time?

-After generating random numbers, copy them and paste as values before sorting.
-This freezes the order so pairs remain fixed.
+After generating random numbers, copy them and paste them as values.

 Can I generate pairs with more than two people in each group?